LoopKit/loopdocs/docs/browser/bb-errors.md

 * Follow the directions to [Revoke Extra Distribution Certificate](#revoke-extra-distribution-certificate)

-!!! question "But what about *TestFlight* builds?"
-    Previous builds using this method that are already in *TestFlight* are not affected by deleting the `Distribution Certificate`.

 ## Action: `Build Loop` Errors

 This section is for people who have not successfully built the *Loop* app one time.
 If you are a repeat builder, please skip ahead to [Action: `Build Loop` Errors when Updating](#action-build-loop-errors-when-updating).